konradotto/dit355-datagenerator/README.md

 ```
 If this command completes successfully, the correct versions of all necessary dependencies should be installed on your system.

+Otherwise you can check [the requirements](requirements.txt) and try to manually install any missing dependencies.

 **Install Tkinter:**

 Tkinter is a Python framework for user interfaces.